COMMENT: Falling EM inflation enters a second phase, but rate cuts will progress slowly in 2024

 “We think headline inflation rates will remain above central banks’ targets by end-2024 in most EMs, excluding Emerging Asia.
 What’s more, the risks are probably to the upside.
 El Niño is a key one, particularly in Asia; if dry weather decreases crop yields, this could put upwards pressure on food prices.
 And there could be a renewed spike in oil prices if the conflict in the Middle East escalates,” says Fahy.

 In light of these factors, despite the expected expansion of the EM monetary easing cycle in the coming months, interest rates are likely to decline at a slower pace than anticipated, says Capital Economics.
-For regions outside of Asia, policy rate forecasts generally exceed consensus estimates, suggesting that rates will remain above neutral in most EMs by the end of 2024.
+For regions outside Asia, policy rate forecasts generally exceed consensus estimates, suggesting that rates will remain above neutral in most EMs by the end of 2024.